 4. Lastly, the creative approach is where digital manipulation is included in the process.
 The end result usually is a magical, very attractive and visually appealing portrait.

-(c) Headshot London Photography – Portrait Photographers
+(c) Headshot London Photography – Professional Photographers